 Whether it be color of skin, country of origin, religion, ability, sexuality, or more, there are many ways to feel like our differences make us outsiders.
 As I search for books, I often find myself frustrated by the lack of stories available that include representation of kids and families from diverse backgrounds, compared to the untold volume of titles with mainstream views and characters.
 Now more than ever, it’s critical that more of us not only see ourselves represented in the offerings of day-to-day culture, but also that we all be exposed to the broader world at large as early as possible, in as many ways as possible.
 Then, together as friends and allies, we can champion our differences while discovering all that we share.

 Whenever I work on manuscripts of my own, I keep these thoughts in mind.
-I envision the wide range of readers who may one day see my words.
-My goal is to write stories that help all children find their faces, places, beauty, and opportunity, in their communities and beyond.
+I envision the wide range of readers who may one day see my pictures and words.
+My goal is to create stories that help all children find their faces, places, beauty, and opportunity, in their communities and beyond.
 It brings me such joy and purpose to strive to create pieces others can use to help navigate challenges, make special memories, and develop powerful voices for years to come.